FarhanaTeli/Kyphosis_Disease_Detection_NN_XGBoost/README.md

 --> Two different models were considered for classification:

-----> A Simple Neural Network (NN) model built using PyTorch.
+----> A Fully Connected Neural Networks (FCNNs) model built from scratch using PyTorch.

 ----> An XGBoost model with hyperparameter tuning using GridSearchCV.